California Guide to Annulment

 - Force: If one of the spouses forces the other to get married

-When you file for an annulment, the statute of limitation hinges on the reason why your marriage is void.
+When you file for an annulment in California, the statute of limitation hinges on the reason why your marriage is void.

 - The age at the time of marriage or domestic partnership: If the person or persons who married were under 18, must file an annulment within four years after reaching 18.